 I've checked out the whole trout and mackerel at my local shop and shall be doing those next, but the first trial on this Nordic Smoker was salmon.

 I'm also quite excited at using it as a cold smoker too.

-I can make cold smoked salmon and smoked cheeses - smoke bacon, make pastami, I can see a whole new world opening up!
+I can make cold smoked salmon and smoked cheeses - smoke bacon, garlic, make pastrami, I can see a whole new world opening up!

 The basic recipe:

 The basic method - mix the first four ingredients and place the salmon in.
 Cover with film and refrigerate for 8 to 12 hours.

 Pat dry and leave to 'cure' for 2 hours in a cool place or overnight in the fridge.
 The idea is to form a 'pellicle' which is the shiny surface that the smoke adheres to.

 The drying process is essential to the quality of the finished fish.